Ehanlion/mist_obsidian/1. Quests/Mist Side Quests.md

 3. **Poisoned Crossbows and Tripwire Triggers**: Crossbows are hidden within piles of wreckage, aimed at choke points and passageways.
 These crossbows are rigged to tripwires, and when triggered, they fire bolts laced with paralytic poison.
 The poison is fast-acting, designed to slow down or incapacitate intruders, making them easy prey for the Sahuagin.
 4. **Fall Traps**: The Sahuagin have set up false floors and weak planks across key areas of the Salvage Yards.
 These areas are rigged to collapse under weight, dropping intruders into pits filled with jagged metal, splintered wood, or even waiting Sahuagin brutes.
 The traps are often disguised with a thin layer of debris, making them difficult to spot until it's too late.
 5. **Swinging Wreckage**: Using their strength and knowledge of the yards, the Sahuagin have rigged massive chunks of wreckage—like old ship masts or anchors—on ropes and pulleys.
 These are set to swing down from above when a tripwire is triggered, crushing anything in their path.
 The Sahuagin may also release these traps manually from hidden vantage points, timing their attacks to cause maximum damage.
+6. **Eel Blasting Jelly**: There are some kegs of blasting jelly littered in strategic spots, usually in old ship wreckage or near ships frames that are bound to fall over.
+These do massive damage, and require a dexterity save.
+They are ignited with a flaming bolt or general fire.
 #### Sahuaguin Hideout
 **Location**: The Sahuagin hideout is cleverly concealed within the deepest, most treacherous part of the Salvage Yards, known as the "Wrecked Maw."
 This area is a tangled mess of ship hulls, rusted chains, and broken masts, creating a natural maze of debris.
 The entrance to the hideout is hidden beneath a large, barnacle-encrusted anchor that appears to be just another piece of forgotten wreckage.
 **Entrance**: To access the hideout, the Sahuagin lift the anchor—using a pulley system they've rigged—and slip through a narrow opening beneath it.
 The entrance leads into a submerged tunnel that extends into the heart of their lair.
 This tunnel is filled with seawater, providing the Sahuagin with a strategic advantage as they can move through it quickly while most intruders will struggle to navigate or even breathe in the confined space.